robertmachaj/IntervalTree/explanation.md

         return rheight - lheight
 ````

 Rotation is a bit more complicated in this tree than in a normal binary search tree.
 As shown below, after a rotation the old root and new root now represent different subintervals.
 This means that those two nodes need to be updated.
 The intervals stored in those nodes then need to be moved so they are stay in the correct node.
+In addition to this, it is not possible to rotate a leaf node to be a parent, since it has no boundary and can not be ordered according to the binary search tree property.

 ![Rotation](img/rotation.svg)